ABOUT OUR LAB

-Why is it seemingly easier to hold back tears in public than when you’re alone?
+Why is it sometimes easier (or harder) to exercise self-control?
 How do our close relationships help (or hurt) our ability to regulate emotions and make better decisions?
 How do we know (and name) the emotions that we feel?

 In our lab, we study the interplay between emotion and self-regulation in social contexts.
 We use multiple methods (e.g., behavioral studies, functional neuroimaging, physiological measures) in both laboratory and naturalistic contexts.

 SELF-CONTROL ACROSS CONTEXT

 We study how individuals successfully (or unsuccessfully) recognize the need to regulate their emotions and behavior in various contexts.

 We employ various self-report measures, behavioral tasks, physiological measurements, and functional neuroimaging to examine self-regulation across multiple contexts.

 Find out more about our current research projects and get introduced to our lab members!

 If you are interested in participating in an academic study, or would like to gain research experience, contact the lab!